BambiSleepChurch/bambisleep-church-storage/docs/troubleshooting.md

 4. **Simplify the problem:**
    - Try with default settings
-   - Test with a simple file
+   - Test with a small image
    - Run the server manually

 ---

 ## FAQ

-**Q: Can I use a network drive for storage?**
+**Q: Can I use a network drive for BRANDYFICATION storage?**
-A: Yes, but ensure it's mounted and accessible to the Node.js process.
-Performance may vary.
+A: Yes, but ensure it's mounted and accessible.
+Performance may vary for large images/videos.

 **Q: Can I run multiple instances?**
-A: Yes, but use different storage directories to avoid conflicts.
+A: Yes, but use different STORAGE_DIR paths to avoid conflicts.

-**Q: How do I back up my files?**
+**Q: How do I back up my images/videos?**
-A: Simply copy the storage directory.
+A: Simply copy the entire BRANDYFICATION directory.
 All files are stored as-is.

 **Q: Is there a file size limit?**
 A: No hard limit, but files are loaded into memory.
-Very large files may cause issues.
+Very large videos may cause issues.

-**Q: Can I store files in subdirectories?**
+**Q: Can I store files in subdirectories of IMAGES or VIDEOS?**
-A: The current implementation stores all files in the root of STORAGE_DIR.
-You can create directories with `create_directory`, but uploading directly to subdirectories requires modifying the code.
+A: The tools store files directly in IMAGES/ or VIDEOS/.
+Use `create_directory` for custom organization at the BRANDYFICATION root level.

+**Q: Why do GIF files go to IMAGES by default?**
+A: GIF is primarily an image format.
+Use `upload_video` explicitly if you want animated GIFs in the VIDEOS folder.

+**Q: How do I move a file from IMAGES to VIDEOS?**
+A: Download the file, delete it from the source, then upload to the destination:
+1. `download_file` (folder: "IMAGES")
+2. `delete_file` (folder: "IMAGES")
+3. `upload_video` (to put in VIDEOS)